carb-manager/cm-assignment-vue/README.md

 - Feel free to contact us any time if you have any questions about the assignment!

 We're not aiming for perfection.
 We don't want you to spend too much time on the refactor.
-If a feature/change you'd like to implement is going take too much time just leave some notes in the code.
+If a feature/change you'd like to implement is going take too much time just leave your comments in the **Refactor notes** section below.
 Include the reason for the refactor and the proposed solution.
 Also, document all the changes you made e.g.:

 - *"Refactored `<Button>` component props to make it re-usable"*